seandockray/scriv2web/README.md

 ./publish.py -i /path/to/Project.scriv -o /path/to/output_directory  -b /path/to/biblatex/bibliography_file.bib -c /path/to/citation/style.csl -r git_remote_name
 ```

 -i and -o are required, the rest are optional.
+Only include -r if you did the git setup above.